-A. That he or she is an officer or duly authorized agent of the above-referenced BIDDER, not been found by the National Labor Relations Board ("NLRB") or the Wisconsin Employment Relations Commission ("WERC") to have violated any statute or regulation regarding labor standards or relations in the seven years prior to the signature date of this Certification.
+A. That he or she is an officer or duly authorized agent of the above-referenced BIDDER,

-APPLICANT or PROPOSER, which has a submitted a bid, application or proposal for a contract or agreement with the county of Dane.

-B. That BIDDER, APPLICANT or PROPOSER has (check one):

-been found by the National Labor Relations Board ("NLRB") or the Wisconsin Employment Relations Commission ("WERC") to have violated any statute or regulation regarding labor standards or relations in the seven years prior to the signature date of this Certification.

-Officer or Authorized Agent Signature

-Printed or Typed Name and Title
+APPLICANT or PROPOSER, which has a submitted a bid, ap contract or agreement with the county of Dane. oplication or proposal for a В. That BIDDER, APPLICANT or PROPOSER has (check one) : not been found by the National Labor Relations Boar Employment Relations Commission ("WERC") to have violate regarding labor standards or relations in the seven years prior Certification. ted any statute or regulation been found by the National Labor Relations Board ("Employment Relations Commission ("WERC") to have violated regarding labor standards or relations in the seven years prior Certification. ted any statute or regulation Offi cer or Authorized Agent Signature Date Prin ted or Typed Name and Title